possible-worlds-research/vgnlp/botchen/README.md

   - Key options/parameters:

     - `ids`: List of `(vg_id, new_id)` pairs to extract. `E.g. ids = [(1, 1), (3, 2), (4, 3), (71, 4), (9, 5)]`
     - `substitution_terms_list`: List of terms to substitute with synonyms or hypernyms from ConceptNet.
+You can select which terms to substitute (`e.g. term_list = ['car','jacket','shirt', 'man','woman', 'tree','road', 'bicycle']`).
     - `increase_corpus_flag`: If `True`, adds similar situations to increase data.
 Similarity is measured in terms of common entities.
-    - `permutation_flag`: Applies word substitutions from [https://conceptnet.io/][ConceptNet].
+    - `permutation_flag`: Applies word substitutions from [ConceptNet]([https://homes.cs.washington.edu/~ranjay/visualgenome/index.html](https://conceptnet.io/).
 Random substitution from a list of hypernyms and synonims.
-You can select which terms to substitute (`e.g. term_list = ['car','jacket','shirt', 'man','woman', 'tree','road', 'bicycle']`).
     - `training_and_test_sets`.
 Boolean.
 Whether to split data into train/test sets
     - `limited`, `limited_max_utterances`: Limit utterances per situation (for small data testing).
     - `test_mode`, `test_max_situations`: Extract a subset of situations for testing.
     - `write_all_files`: If `True`, saves all generated file versions

-  -  Dependencies
+  -  Dependencies:

     - `./scripts/utils_extract_from_corpora.py`
     - `./scripts/utils_permutation_prompt.py`
     - External files:

       - `./data/ideallanguage.txt` (from unzipping `./data/ideallanguage.zip`)